They’re awful, and they’re everywhere. I bet you’ll find one that’s lost on Mount Everest as well.

 A campfire can release those natural substances faster, but you always need to pour some more oil over the fire because they burn off quite quickly.

-Candles do release a smaller amount of them but, once you get one burning, you don’t need to maintain it.
+Candles release a smaller amount of smoke, but once you get one burning, you don’t need to maintain it.

 You can find them very cheap, or you can try to make one yourself.
 I included this homemade mosquito repellent candle DIY guide to get some inspiration.